Local council requirements for school property projects

 To show that the board has authority, along with the application, we can supply them with a letter and/or:

 - a gazette notice issued under section 161 of the Education and Training Act 2020

 - a certificate of title

-The purpose of a CIA is not to seek iwi approval for a project but to seek expert advice on how the project might affect mana whenua cultural values, interests and associations, or a natural resource within an area of interest to Māori.
+As part of a regional resource consent application, the council may require a cultural impact assessment (CIA) for the project.
+The purpose of a CIA is not to seek iwi approval for a project, but to seek expert advice on how the project might affect mana whenua cultural values, interests and associations, or a natural resource within an area of interest to Māori.

 Mana whenua means the territorial rights, power from the land, authority over land or territory associated with possession and occupation of tribal land held by iwi (the people).